karanjaE/todos_graphql-api/ARTICLE.md

   end
 end
 ```
 We pass the data we need via arguments with required ones preceded by a `!`.
-We then call `.create` on the model and viola!
+We then call `.create` on the model and voilà!
 Now let's head back to our app and add a mutation to create a new Todo List.
 As usual....

 ```ruby
 # spec/graphql/mutations/todo_list_mutation_spec.rb